ErpNetDocs/tech/modules/crm/clientcenter/reference.md

 ## AvailabilityMax setting

-This setting defines the maximum  product (stock) quantity to be displayed directly in the **Availability** column of the new order creation module.
-It is also a prerequisite for availability to be shown, provided a DefaultStore is also present.
+This setting defines the maximum  product (stock) quantity to be displayed directly in the **Availability** column when creating a **[new order](https://docs.erp.net/tech/modules/crm/clientcenter/orders/new-order.html)**.
+It is also a prerequisite for availability to be shown as a whole, provided a DefaultStore is also present.

 For instance, if the Max threshold is set to "100", but 200pcs of a product are requested, the user will need to **call** a sales representative to confirm if the quantity is present.
 This will be necessary regardless of whether the actual availability is larger or smaller than the one requested.